microsoft/ztlabguide/src/docs/8 - Protecting your Global Admin accounts.md

 ***Require MFA for accounts that hold membership to privileged admin directory roles.***
 ***Require MFA if the sign-in risk is determined to be medium or high.***

-Conditional Access policies can become very detailed and cumbersome to manage overtime, so to continue with the ***keeping it simple*** mantra of this lab guide we will be using the new [Conditional Access Templates](https://learn.microsoft.com/azure/active-directory/conditional-access/concept-conditional-access-policy-common#conditional-access-templates-preview) feature that provide a convenient way to deploy new CA policies aligned with Microsoft recommendations and naming policies, and which are designed to provide maximum protection for the tenant.
+Conditional Access policies can become very detailed and cumbersome to manage overtime, so to continue with the ***keeping it simple*** mantra of this lab guide we will be using the new [Conditional Access Templates](https://learn.microsoft.com/azure/active-directory/conditional-access/concept-conditional-access-policy-common#conditional-access-templates-preview) feature that provide a convenient way to deploy new Conditional Access policies aligned with Microsoft recommendations and naming policies, and which are designed to provide maximum protection for the tenant.

 1. Click **Azure Active Directory > Security > Conditional Access**.
 1. In the **Conditional Access – Policies** pane, select **+ New policy from template (Preview).**